How to Stretch Your Back When You Wake Up: 10 Simple Exercises to Incorporate into Your Routine

 Lateral trunk stretch to stretch the back

-From a standing position, raise one arm toward the ceiling and slowly tilt your body sideways in the opposite direction.
+From a standing position, raise one arm toward the ceiling and slowly tilt your body laterally in the opposite direction.
 Hold for a few seconds, then return to center.
 Repeat on the other side.
-This stretch is great for targeting the often tight lateral back muscles.
+This stretch is great for targeting the often-tight lateral back muscles.

 Stand with your feet together and slowly lean your torso forward toward your toes, keeping your knees slightly bent if necessary.
 Let gravity do the work by relaxing your back and arms.